-- 111. As security and access improve in the northeast, WFP will work to achieve the transition from direct relief assistance and prevent food security relapse by providing livelihood opportunities and training.
+112. As security and access improve in the northeast, WFP will work to achieve the transition from direct relief assistance and prevent food security relapse by providing livelihood opportunities and training.
 WFP's direct operations will gradually decrease under strategic outcome 1, with a scale-up of resilience and capacity development for some crisis response beneficiaries under strategic outcome 2 and additional capacity-strengthening activities under strategic outcomes 3, 4 and 5.
+Government institutions will be fully involved for a more effective handover.
+Recognizing that this assumes continued stabilization, the country office will perform ongoing contextual analysis and focused consultation with the Government, in close collaboration with the regional bureau and headquarters, to identify risks that may threaten the eventual handover.

-Government institutions will be fully involved for a more effective handover. - 112.
-Over the duration of the CSP, WFP will also transfer knowledge gathered from its gender-transformative activities in Nigeria to federal and state-level actors to enhance nationally owned interventions.
-After four years, a review will be undertaken to understand where WFP's expertise can add further value in the years to come. - 113.
+- 113. Over the duration of the CSP, WFP will also transfer knowledge gathered from its gender-transformative activities in Nigeria to federal and state-level actors to enhance nationally owned interventions.
+After four years, a review will be undertaken to understand where WFP's expertise can add further value in the years to come. - 114.
 WFP will continue to advocate for coherent gender-responsive policies and programmes that help Nigeria achieve zero hunger by 2030 and will promote partnerships to ensure that populations affected by crises are provided with timely life-saving assistance.